-St. Kitts and Nevis gains significant boost to its plans for Education for Sustainable Development
+St. Kitts and Nevis Gains Significant Boost to Its Plans for Education for Sustainable Development

 The ESD project, as a dedicated country initiative, will include policy development and related training of policymakers; pilot school-level projects; training of educators; support for youth-driven project-based learning; and local community-level actions involving diverse stakeholders.
 The modalities of support will be determined with the corresponding UNESCO field office in Jamaica that will implement the national level activities with the St. Kitts and Nevis Ministry of Education.

-St. Kitts and Nevis Ambassador to UNESCO in Paris David P. Doyle, today met up with the Ambassador of Japan to UNESCO Atsuyuki Oike, and his Deputy Permanent Delegate and Minister, Hirayama Naoko, to express the appreciation of Honourable Dr. Geoffrey Hanley, Deputy Prime Minister and Minister of Education et al.
+St. Kitts and Nevis Ambassador to UNESCO in Paris, H.E.
+David P. Doyle, today met up with the Ambassador of Japan to UNESCO His Excellency Atsuyuki Oike, and his Deputy Permanent Delegate and Minister, Ms Hirayama Naoko, to express the appreciation of Honourable Dr. Geoffrey Hanley, Deputy Prime Minister and Minister of Education et al.

 Ambassador Doyle asserted, “The Japan-fund-in-trust is very welcome and will significantly scale up St. Kitts and Nevis’ institutional capacity in developing an ESD plan applicable across all sectors of the Federation’s education and training framework.”